El3ctr1cR/VideoAdBlockForTwitch/README.md

 Sourcecode: https://github.com/El3ctr1cR/VideoAdBlockForTwitch

 The original author of this extension is "saucettv".
-This extension will always stay donation- and refferal-link free.

 # Installation Steps